cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 is used in conjunction with VirtualBox.

-You can find more information in the official [Kubernetes documentation on how to install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube) in your personal local environment.
+You can find more information in the official [Kubernetes documentation on how to install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube) in your local personal environment.
-When you installed it run the following command to create  minikube cluster:
+When you installed it, run the following command to create a minikube cluster:

 ```sh
 minikube start
 ```

-This will create the Kubernetes cluster and you will be ready to use it.
+This will create the Kubernetes cluster, and you will be ready to use it.
 Verify that it works with the following command:

 ```sh